benoitbeaulieu-ls/htb_devel/Devel.md

 ![initial_scan](https://github.com/benoitbeaulieu-ls/htb_devel/blob/master/Screenshots/inital_scan.png)

 - **Full Scan**
-Now let run a scan on all port to see if there are any other entry points.
+Now I'm going to run a scan on all ports to see if there are any other entry points.

 	- Command
 	`sudo nmap -sC -sV -T4 -O -p- -oA devel_full 10.10.10.40`